Designing Celebration Moments & Search 2.0 for Scalable Discovery

 Drive growth through product-led moments

-Reinforcing Achievement Through Recognition - The Celebrate mode
+Part 1 - Reinforcing Achievement Through Recognition - The Celebrate mode

 Other Visual iterations